 16. Skating – If you’re a talented skater, you can participate in sports like figure skating and ice hockey.

-17. Swimming – A talented swimmer is someone who seems to be very comfortable in water and learns to swim very easily, as if they were born with the skill!
+17. Swimming – A talented swimmer is someone who seems to be very comfortable in water and learns to swim very easily, as if they were born with this type of skill!

 18. Throwing – Many sports require people to have the talent of throwing.
 This includes sports like baseball, football, and shotput.